martinberlin/Remora/README.md

 [Twitter videos](https://twitter.com/martinfasani/media)

+## Support

+If you find a bug please make a git issue explaining how to reproduce it.
+For any other support please send mention me [in twitter](https://twitter.com/martinfasani) and I will add you as a contact so you can send me a private message.

+Please feel free to fork this and make it yours adding new animation ideas.
+Pull requests are welcome!

 ## Companion Applications

 - [Orca](https://github.com/hundredrabbits/orca), ORCΛ Sequencer
 - [UDProxy](/extras) UDP is a simple nodejs script to enable sending animations to multiple Led stripes.

 See comments at the start of js file for configuration

-## Support

-If you find a bug please make a git issue explaining how to reproduce it.
-For any other support please send mention me [in twitter](https://twitter.com/martinfasani) and I will add you as a contact so you can send me a private message.

-Please feel free to fork this and make it yous adding new animation ideas.
-Pull requests are welcome!